 It seems like Nodemanager should emit a log (with object_uuid == job uuid) and cancel the job.

 If we start telling crunch-dispatch whether nodemanager is running, in cases where nodemanager isn't running, crunch-dispatch could emit a log and cancel the job if it's unsatisfiable with the current set of (alive?) slurm nodes.

 Short of running nodemanager on static clusters (add a slurm driver?) it seems like we need the logic in both places if we want to fix the bug in both types of install.

 #7 Updated by Tom Clegg about 4 years ago

 For crunch2, when node manager is not in use, sbatch rejects unsatisfiable jobs and the user gets an error -- however, crunch-dispatch-slurm will keep retrying forever.
 This infinite-retry problem will be mostly addressed by #9688, but ideally crunch-dispatch-slurm should also recognize the "unsatisfiable job" error as a non-retryable error, and tell the API server that it won't be re-attempted (if crunch-dispatch-slurm assumes/knows that it is the only dispatcher, it can indicate this by cancelling the container).

-#13 Updated by Lucas Di Pentima 21 days ago
+#13 Updated by Lucas Di Pentima almost 4 years ago

 Updates @ 3dad67f27